Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines2.md

     2. The use of `client.compute()` submits the job to the cluster, and `.result()` serves to block any further calculations from running until it is resolved.
 Calling `.result()` also returns the function output as opposed to the `Delayed` object.

-    !!!
-Note

-        Dask will implicitly know to call `.result()` on any `Delayed` it receives, and it is good to rely on this fact to avoid unnecessary blocking.

 === "Redun"

     !!!
 Important